bongochong/CombinedPrivacyBlockLists/README.md

 ***Please feel free to subscribe to or use these lists as is.
 I use them on all of my personal devices.***

 **Finally**, I have begun sharing some relatively user-friendly versions of the scripts and utilities that I use to generate these files on my main machine.
-Should you wish to utilize them in order to make your own lists from different sources, the currently working releases are available here: https://github.com/bongochong/CombinedPrivacyBlockLists/tree/master/BLT
+Should you wish to utilize them in order to make your own lists from different sources, the currently working releases are available here: https://github.com/bongochong/CombinedPrivacyBlockLists/tree/master/BLT and can be setup manually, or in one shot [with this simple install script](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/BLT/installer.sh).

 They include the following:
 + [**Hosts File Updater**](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/BLT/update-hosts.sh) - Fully automated and easy-to-configure bash script for updating your hosts file from multiple sources.
 Pre-configured to work with included templates.
 Runs properly out of the box.
 LiGnux and other Unix-like operating systems only.
 There is also a version that updates your hosts file with **both** IPv4 and IPv6 entries [here](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/BLT/update-hosts-dual.sh).